check_xs, Random Monitoring Check Plugins

 more information: https://github.com/benjojo/ssh-key-confirmer

-Usage: check_ssh_key_confirm -hostname SERVER -user USER -user-pub-key PUBKEY
+Usage: check_xs ssh_key_confirm -hostname HOST -user USER -user-pub-key PUBKEY_FILE

 Options: